-- Cross-carrier scheduling does not apply to PCell i.e. PCell is always scheduled via its PDCCH; - When an SCell is configured with a PDCCH, that cell's PDSCH and PUSCH are always scheduled by the PDCCH on this SCell; - When an SCell is not configured with a PDCCH, that SCell's PDSCH and PUSCH are always scheduled by a PDCCH on another serving cell; - The scheduling PDCCH and the scheduled PDSCH/PUSCH can use the same or different numerologies.
+- PDCCH on the PCell can schedule PCell's PDSCH and PUSCH but cannot schedule PDSCH and PUSCH on any other cell; - Only one SCell can be configured to be used for cross-carrier scheduling to PCell. - When an SCell is configured with a PDCCH, that cell's PDSCH and PUSCH are always scheduled by the PDCCH on this SCell; - When an SCell is not configured with a PDCCH, that SCell's PDSCH and PUSCH are always scheduled by a PDCCH on another serving cell; - The scheduling PDCCH and the scheduled PDSCH/PUSCH can use the same or different numerologies.